Subscribe for Promotions, Recipes & More!

 “Goat meat is predicted to be one of the most trendiest food items in 2017,” according to an article on spoonuniversity.com.
 Worldwide, it’s the fifth most-consumed meat, with chicken being next in line, and for good reason.

 Compared to other animals (especially with meats that are shipped), the carbon footprint of goat is very low.
 Because goats are foragers, they get rid of weeds, brush, and other bad stuff that keep good plants from growing.
 Combined with the fact that they are usually raised on smaller, sustainable farms, this makes goat a very environmentally conscious species.
+That means you can feel good about your decision to buy goat online.

 Delicious, sustainable, and healthy, it’s no wonder that goat is already a staple in many parts of the globe, currently consumed by approximately 63% of the world’s population and recently making its way onto the menus of many upscale American restaurants.